tobanteAudio/juce-cookbook/chapters/testing/pluginval.md

 to ensure stability and compatibility between plugins and hosts.
 ```

 You can run `pluginval` both in command-line or GUI mode.
-So it's very easy to integrate into yout `CI` pipeline.
+So it's very easy to integrate into your `CI` pipeline.

 ## Checks